 - Loss of all movements below the knee with foot drop, because of paralysis of all the muscles of the leg and foot.

 The motor loss results in flail foot that results in great trouble in walking.
 The patient walks with high-stepping gait.

 The sensory loss on the back of the thigh and entire of the leg and foot with the exception of the area innervated by the saphenous nerve, because of participation of the cutaneous nerves originated from the tibial and common peroneal nerves.

 As the sciatic nerve makes the pelvis, occasionally, it goes through the piriformis muscle and at that stage, it might become entrapped leading to piriformis syndrome.
 It’s a common anatomical form but an incredibly uncommon entrapment neuropathy.

-It’s a term applied to a clinical condition defined by shooting pain felt along the course of distribution of the sciatic nerve (example, buttock, posterior aspect of thigh, lateral aspect of leg, and dorsum of the foot).
+It’s a term applied to a clinical condition defined by shooting pain felt along the course of distribution of the sciatic nerve (example, buttock, posterior aspect of the thigh, lateral aspect of the leg, and dorsum of the foot).
 It happens because of compression and aggravation of L4 S3 spinal nerve roots by herniated intervertebral disc of the lumbar vertebrae.

 The sciatic nerve is uncovered on the back of thigh in the angle between the lower border of gluteus maximus and long head of biceps femoris.
 The temporary compression of the sciatic nerve against femur at the lower border of gluteus maximus causes paresthesia in the lower limb.
-It’s named “sleeping foot, example, when a man sits on the hard edge of the seat for a long time.
+It’s named “sleeping foot, example, when a man sits on the hard edge of the seat for a long time”.